 7 Best Ways to Vacation in Nantucket on a Budget

 But apart from the accommodations, there are other costs that you need to be prepared for when vacationing on this beautiful New England Island.
-Below are the seven best ways for saving money while enjoying your vacation in Nantucket.
+Below are the seven best ways to save money while enjoying your vacation in Nantucket.

 1. Choose the Least Expensive Way to Get to Nantucket